School of Education

 Teacher candidates who complete an art, music, or world language program are eligible for a WI teaching license in the kindergarten-grade 12 range in the subjects of Art (1550), Music (2500), French (1355), or Spanish (1365).

-According to WI Department of Public Instruction criteria, students must apply to the School of Education for admission to any teacher education program.
+According to the Department of Public Instruction and WI state statute, students must apply to the School of Education for admission to any teacher education program.
 The Art, Music, and World Language Education programs have specific criteria that must be met in order to be admitted to SOE in an AWLME program.
 The process of applying to SOE and links to specific program admission requirements are available on the School of Education webpage.
 Students are also required to successfully pass a criminal background check in order to be admitted to any teacher education program.
 Meeting minimum criteria does not guarantee admission.
 Admission to the School of Education is competitive, and some programs have limited capacity.
 Students changing their education program after admission to SOE must reapply for admission into the new program.

 Admission to an Art, Music, and World Language Education program